hpi-swa-teaching/TelegramClient/README.md

     <a href="./LICENSE" title="License"><img src="https://img.shields.io/github/license/hpi-swa-teaching/TelegramClient"></a>

 ## Overview
 TelegramClient is a **Squeak-Client** for the widely used Telegram-Messenger.
-It aims to provide features such as Authentication, Contacts, Message and Media sending and a minimal, clean UI as well as as a Zen-mode and receiving messages in the background.
+It aims to provide features such as Authentication, Contacts, Message and Media sending and a minimal UI as well as as a Zen-mode and receiving messages in the background.

 *This Project is part of the "Softwaretechnik" Lecture 2020 at the Hasso Plattner Institute.*